UMW Bituminous coal strike of 1977–1978

-The Bituminous coal strike of 1977–1978 was a 110-day national coal strike in the United States led by the United Mine Workers of America, AFL–CIO.
+The Bituminous coal strike of 1977–1978 was a 110-day national coal strike in the United States led by the United Mine Workers of America (UMWA).
 It began December 6, 1977, and ended on March 19, 1978.
 It is generally considered a successful union strike, although the contract was not beneficial to union members.

-Since the 1940s, the United Mine Workers of America (UMWA) had negotiated a nationwide National Coal Wage Agreement with the Bituminous Coal Operators Association (BCOA), a group of large coal mine operators.
+Since the 1940s, the UMWA had negotiated a nationwide National Coal Wage Agreement with the Bituminous Coal Operators Association (BCOA), a group of large coal mine operators.
 The three-year agreements covered national bargaining issues such as wages, health and pension benefits, workplace health and safety, and work rules.
 Local agreements, far more limited in scope, were negotiated by each individual local affiliate of UMWA.

 Causes of the strike

-UMWA president Arnold Miller had negotiated the previous collective bargaining agreement during the Bituminous Coal Strike of 1974.
+UMWA president Arnold Miller had negotiated the previous collective bargaining agreement during the 1974 UMW Bituminous coal strike.

 The right of local unions to strike—not wages—was the primary issue in the negotiations.
 Low coal prices in the 1930s drove coal operators to cut wages.
 During the Franklin Roosevelt administration, UMWA and other unions established industry-wide national collective bargaining agreements.
 In UMWA's case, this meant stripping local unions of the right to strike without the international union's approval.
 But wildcat strikes had become common in the coal industry.
-UMWA miners grew frustrated with the terms of national contracts and dispute resolution and grievances.
+UMWA miners grew frustrated with the terms of national contracts, dispute resolution, and grievances.
 Democratic reforms within the Mine Workers and the 1974 contract had not released the pressure which caused wildcat strikes.
 Absent the right to strike, UMWA's democracy movement rejected labor peace and wildcat strikes had become even more common.

 Miller had been forced to accept the right to strike over local conditions in order to win re-election in June 1977.
 When national bargaining talks opened in the fall, Miller therefore insisted on changing the national collective bargaining agreement to give each UMWA affiliate the limited right to strike over local issues.
 Miller argued that the only way to suppress wildcat strikes was to regulate the process and give local unions the right to strike.
 With the power that the ability to strike would give local unions, local mine operators would no longer create the conditions which led to strikes.
 But the owners rejected Miller's demand.
 They had seen how he was unable to bring wildcat strikers back to the bargaining table and they had little faith that his proposal would work.
 Instead, they demanded the right to fire wildcat strikers and fine any miner who refused to cross wildcat picket lines.